WiIIiam278/HuskClaims/docs/Permissions.md

         <tr><td>❌</td><td>Accessible only by server operators by default</td></tr>
     </tbody>
 </table>

+HuskClaims provides permissions for restricting access to commands and features.
+The permissions are listed below.

 ## Commands
 Please see the [[Commands]] page reference for a full list of commands and their permissions.